Crossing Bridges

 Walking the bridge, I was amazed at the height of the Mighty Mac’s towers as I saw them from an entirely new point of view.
 It reminded me that things look very different when we take the time to look at them from another angle.
 Making the journey to understand another person’s point of view helps build the relational bridge.
 It is easy to be dismissive when we have not taken the time to understand what life looks like from another person’s perspective.
 Walking in another person’s shoes requires us to think outside of our own experience and build muscles of empathy for how someone else is experiencing life.

-Require exertion
+Requires exertion

-The five-mile hike across the Mackinac bridge is a challenge, and it can be windy and cold or sun-baked and hot.
+The five-mile hike across the Mackinac Bridge is a challenge, and it can be windy and cold or sunbaked and hot.
 Reaching out to someone who has hurt us can be hard.
 Bridging the divide requires serious effort and comes with an emotional toll.
 We will find ourselves weary and injured at times.
 But making the effort to extend the olive branch in a relationship matters to God.
-In scripture Jesus tells us, “Blessed are the peacemakers, for they shall be called sons of God”(Matthew 5:9).
+In scripture, Jesus tells us, “Blessed are the peacemakers, for they shall be called sons of God”(Matthew 5:9).
 Making peace is challenging, but God values it.

 Longer than you think